 - Phone contacts, emails, calendar, call history, messages, downloaded files, games, photos and videos, music, search history, browsing history, etc.

 Copious amounts of data and sophisticated software available has enabled advertising to evolve from generic ads that broadly-target audiences to 1:1 personalized ads that micro-target audiences.

 With techniques like audience segmentation and UTM parameters, your CTR may increase and you might pay less for your clicks.
 However, less than 4% of ad clicks convert on average because advertisers send their traffic to generic post-click landing pages.

-Just like your ads, your post-click experiences must also be personalized to the B2B customer.
-One way to do this is to message- and audience-match each post-click experience to its corresponding ad.
+Just like your ads, your landing pages must also be personalized to the B2B customer.
+One way to do this is to message- and audience-match each landing page to its corresponding ad.

 Dun & Bradstreet does this through matching color schemes, design, font, and headline:

 For more details how to better personalize your digital advertising campaigns throughout the entire funnel, refer to the Instapage Personalization Guide.

 Creating customer personas is critical for hyper-targeting.
 In B2B, it’s best to develop personas based on business-related attributes as it pertains to account-based marketing: